chandanasandra/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator using html, css and js
+A simple calculator using html, css and javascript